 As an inspiring public speaker, author and policy specialist, Sara’s expertise has been highly sought after by central and local governments, by regulators and public bodies, NGOs and the media.
 She has counter-extremism experience across many sectors having directly worked with teachers, charities, government, public bodies, police, civil society and faith organisations.

 As Britain’s first Counter-Extremism Commissioner, Sara was responsible for running the newly created independent Commission for Countering Extremism, and is the only public official to have independently reviewed the Government’s 2015 Counter-Extremism strategy.
 Sara was tasked by the Home Secretary Amber Rudd in 2018 to carry out a strategic assessment of extremism across England and Wales.
-This led to the publication of the landmark report “Challenging Hateful Extremism” as well as a number of other significant publications, putting forward key recommendations to the Government.
+This led to the publication of the report “Challenging Hateful Extremism” as well as a number of other significant publications including the landmark legal review “Operating with Impunity.”

 What drives Sara